 The purpose of the data sets and forest mapping was to identify forests with rare qualities or with characteristics of endangerment.
-As each area completed its mapping data, GP setup continual monitoring to ensure they are not receiving fiber from them, and the forests are protected.
-In some situations, GP embarks upon active forest management to improve habit for endangered, rare, or vulnerable species, from the northern spotted owl to eastern indigo snakes, and even the Louisiana black bear.
+As each area completed its mapping data, GP set up continual monitoring to ensure they are not receiving fiber from them and the forests are protected.
+In some situations, GP embarks upon active forest management to improve habits for endangered, rare, or vulnerable species, from the northern spotted owl to eastern indigo snakes, and even the Louisiana black bear.

 All in all, 6.6 million acres of endangered forests and special areas were mapped and are now annually monitored and cared for.